eranheres/test/README.md

 Tel-Aviv (map)
 ```

-## Ourream...
+## Our dream...
 Apkalypse is a cloud-enabled solution for setting-up, provisioning and building Android applications.
-Apkalypse provides :
+Apkalypse eliminate the need to handle and maintain Android build machines.
+Just pick and choose your build environment flavour, point to your cloud hosted game repository and let it go...
+Use your own AWS account for processing the build.
   - out-of-the-box various stable SDK environments to choose from which to build your app
   - easy, zero installation, single command to build and bind them all
   - access to GitHub and SVN hosted repositories